Mark Kreider ’18: A master student mastering all

 Food is a marvelous thing!
-As a fundamental human need, it can bind us all together, but in many ways our modern food system divides us from each other, from our place on Earth and from the organisms we rely on for life.
-You can be a part of knitting those relationships back together by studying sustainable food systems at Goshen College.
-Whether you’re interested in being a grower of food, a chef, an entrepreneur who makes use of good food for your business or an advocate for making good food available to all, this major will be rich preparation for your career.
+As a fundamental human need, our food system can bind us all together, but in many ways, our modern food system’s sustainability issues divide us from each other, from our place on Earth, and from the organisms we rely on for life.
+You can be a part of knitting those relationships back together by studying sustainable food systems, contemporary issues in public health, and issues related to natural resources at Goshen College.

 Goshen College has been recognized as a “Tree Campus USA” school by the Arbor Day Foundation